Edit Blog Post

 Preacher leader friend

-were able to continue our holiday.
+able to continue our holiday.

 We stayed in Moshi for two days, one for Rob to recover and one to tour some coffee plantations, eat at some coffee-plantation restaurants and take a trip to the national park at the base of Mt.
 Kilimanjaro.
 Rob would love to climb Kili, but for the thought of sleeping in a cold tent at the snow-covered top.
 After touring Moshi and Rob fully recovered, we departed for more R&R in Karatu, a town near Lake Manyara.
 Here we stayed at the Country Lodge; a lovely enclave of white semi-detached bungalows nestled near the foot of the Ngorongor Crater and filled with a smorgasbord of colourful flowering trees and hedges and arbors surrounding the cool blue swimming pool.
 One of the owners is a professional chef who serves fabulous food in a formal/informal setting.
 It was a great place to relax before returning to MTC and preparing for our last term of school.

 On the first day there we visited Lake Manyara National Park.
 This park was a thick jungle of tall trees and bushes, so different from the other parks we’ve visited.
-Here we would have the possibility of seeing lions
+Here we would have the possibility of seeing lions in

 Group photo from Brackenhurst

-in trees (unique to this park with so many trees) – but alas, none were seen (by us anyway).
+trees (unique to this park with so many trees) – but alas, none were seen (by us anyway).
 Our chef Reggie had us excited at this prospect as he and his daughter had seen five of them in trees just two days before we arrived.
 Lake Manyara is very big and one of the few lakes that is home to thousands of migrating flamingos, which we couldn’t get very close to and so not very good photos.
 Near the lake there was a small hippo pool filled with dozens of very large hippos – some sleeping, while others were fighting over territory.
 While driving through the last part of the park in our little Rav 4, hoping to get to the hot springs and the tree top lodge, the road was getting narrower and the trees were getting thicker and the other safari vehicles had disappeared.
 We drove quite slowly until we came across a huge rogue bull elephant in the middle of the road facing us and flapping his ears, and so we made a good choice to stop about 50 yards away and wait for him to move on.
-After waiting a few minutes and getting more
+After waiting a few minutes and getting more anxious,

-anxious, we decided we didn’t want to go any further and possibly run into more of his kind.
+we decided we didn’t want to go any further and possibly run into more of his kind.
 We weren’t sure how he felt about ownership of the road and we were in no position to argue.
 So as the road was too narrow to turn around, even for our tight turn Rav4, we began driving backward looking for a place to do that.
 When we got turned around, however, and headed back, we ran into three more rogue bulls, one at a time, that weren’t there when we came.
 We had no choice but to carry on back to the main gate.
 So each time, we waited patiently for the elephant to disappear into the jungle, and after a minute or so, when we felt it was safe, slowly forged ahead.
 This was so unsettling that Jeannie with our tablet on her lap ready to take pictures never got one shot.
 We did get out safely though.

 On our second day at Karatu we visited Gibbs Farm, a working 40 acre coffee plantation with an amazing 10 acre vegetable garden they use for their guests.
-When we asked to see the farm, a young friendly gentleman said he
+When we asked to see the farm, a young friendly gentleman said he would

 Karen Blixen Coffee